by John Jordan

 Work Center

-Operations are carried out at work centers representing; for example, machines, production lines, or employees.
+Operations are carried out at work centers, representing machines, production lines, or employees.
 Work center master data contains a mandatory cost center field.
 A work center can only be linked to one cost center, while a cost center can be linked to many work centers.

 Work in Process

 Work in process (WIP) represents production costs of incomplete assemblies.
-For balance sheet accounts to accurately reflect company assets at period end, WIP costs are moved temporarily to WIP balance sheet and profit and loss accounts.
-WIP is canceled during period-end processing following delivery of assemblies to inventory.
+For balance sheet accounts to accurately reflect company assets at period end, WIP costs are temporarily moved to the WIP balance sheet and profit and loss accounts.
+WIP is canceled during period-end processing following the delivery of assemblies to inventory.